fearadust/DiscordRconControl/README.md

 # DiscordRconControl
-Control game servers through discord using valve's rcon protocol
+Control game servers through discord using valve's rcon protocol.
+This is more of a proof of concept, not a compeletely done discord bot.

 # Installation
 1. Replace your game servers' info in main.js